smarthome-go/cli/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command info        Smarthome Server Debug Info pipe        Run Code via Stdin run         Run a homescript file switches    List switches
+  completion  Generate the autocompletion script for the specified shell config      REPL configuration debug       Smarthome Server Debug Info help        Help about any command pipe        Run Code via Stdin run         Run a homescript file switches    List switches

 Flags:
   -h, --help              help for homescript
-  -i, --ip string         Url used for connecting to smarthome (default "http://localhost") -p, --password string   smarthome password used for connection -s, --silent            no output
-  -u, --username string   smarthome user used for connection -v, --verbose           verbose output
+  -i, --ip string         URL used for connecting to Smarthome (default "http://localhost") -p, --password string   the user's password used for connection -u, --username string   smarthome user used for connection -v, --verbose           verbose output
       --version           version for homescript